 What Windows Deployment Services does

-Windows Deployment Services is one of those rudimentary tools that “gets the job done” — it deploys a computer image and nothing else.
+Windows Deployment Services deploys prebuilt Windows images to computers over a network.
+It does not create, customize, or manage images beyond deployment.
 And while Microsoft is known for creating and releasing the simplest tools on the market (cries in Microsoft Entra ID), WDS really is a fairly simple tool.
 It is not, however, a robust tool.

-WDS requires you to already have a prebuilt image to deploy.
+WDS requires a prebuilt Windows image before deployment can begin.
 That means you need to have your golden image ready to go before introducing WDS to the mix.
-Many Microsoft shops use the Microsoft Deployment Toolkit, or MDT, to build images (we’ll come back to this in a bit).
-Once you have that image, you can deploy it to multiple computers at once via multicast transmission.
+Many Microsoft shops traditionally used the Microsoft Deployment Toolkit, or MDT, to build images (we’ll come back to this in a bit).
+Once they had that image, they could deploy it to multiple computers at once via multicast transmission.

 The good news?
 WDS is free, easy to use (you know, for a Microsoft product 😅), and versatile — to an extent.
 You can deploy any Windows Imaging Format (.wim) file from any solution via WDS.